The following wireless networks are available at the University. Please choose the appropriate service to see more

 Where can I connect to wireless?

 The wireless network allows customers the freedom to make use of Wi-Fi® enabled devices to connect to the Internet.
 It offers fast, reliable connections at data rates of up to 300Mbps.
-The service supports the Wi-Fi standard 802.11g and 802.11n with support for 802.11ac in selected areas.
+The service supports the Wi-Fi standard 802.11g/n/ac with support for 802.11ax in selected areas.
 The service provides coverage in the 2.4GHz and 5GHz wavebands.